zaccaria-lab/SPRINTER/README.md

 <a name="quick"></a>
 ## Quick start

-During review, the installation and execution of SPRINTER can be tested using the reproducible capsule and reviewing the previously tested automatic runs available in CodeOcean at:
+During review, the installation and execution of SPRINTER can be tested and the previously tested automatic runs reviewed using the reproducible capsule available in CodeOcean at:

 [SPRINTER's CodeOcean capsule](https://codeocean.com/capsule/9392115)